historic-trails/website/docs/code.md

 Viewed as a webpage, the code above will render as:

-Here's a sample sentence with a footnote at the end.[^source] Here is yet another sentence.[^another-source]  Notice the footnotes at the bottom of this page!
-Also note that the numbering happens automagically.
+Here's a sample sentence with a footnote at the end.[^source] Here is yet another sentence.[^another-source]  Note that the numbering happens automagically, so you don't need to think about that.

 [^source]: Your footnote text
 [^another-source]: Text for another footnote.